-2.114.
-In identifying the members of a household (as defined in paras 2.108 and 2.109), it is useful to identify first the household reference person or household head and then the remaining members of the household according to their relationship to the reference person or head.
+4.129.
+In identifying the members of a household (as defined in paras 4.122 and 4.123), it is useful to identify first the household reference person and then the remaining members of the household according to their relationship to the reference person.
 Countries may use the term they deem most appropriate to identify this person (household reference person, head of household, householder, among others) as long as the person so identified is used solely to determine relationships between household members.
 It is recommended that each country present, in published reports, the concepts and definitions that are used.

-2.115.
+4.130.
 With respect to selecting the household reference person, it is important to specify criteria for choosing that person in relation to whom household members would be best distinguished, especially in polygamous, multi-family and other households, such as those composed only of siblings without a parent and those composed entirely of unrelated persons.
 This information should be included in training materials and instructions to enumerators.

-2.116.
+4.131.
 The traditional notion of head of household assumes that most households are family households (in other words, that they consist entirely, except possibly for domestic servants, of persons related by blood, marriage or adoption) and that one person in such family households has primary authority and responsibility for household affairs and is, in the majority of cases, its chief economic support.
 This person is then designated as the head of household.

-2.117.
+4.132.
 Where spouses consider themselves to be equal in household authority and responsibility and may share the economic support of the household, the concept of head of household is no longer considered valid even for family households.
 In order for the relationship among members of the household to be determined under these circumstances, it is essential that either:

-- (a) the members of the household designate one among them as a reference member with no implication of headship; or -)b) provision be made for designation of joint headship where desired.
+- (a) the members of the household designate one among them as a reference member with no implication of headship; or - (b) provision be made for designation of joint headship where desired.